decentralized-identity/trustdidweb-v03/spec/abstract.md

   can verify the DIDDoc, if wanted).
   - Of course, a resolver settling for just the `did:web` version of the DID does not get the verifiability of the `did:tdw` log.
-- `did:tdw` DID URLs with paths can be resolved to documents published by the DID Controller.
+- `did:tdw` DID URLs with paths and `/whois` are resolved to documents published by the DID Controller by default in the web location relative to the `didlog.txt` file.

 An example of a `did:tdw` evolving through a series of versions can be seen in the [did:tdw Examples](#didtdw-example) of this specification.